munificent/craftinginterpreters/book/scanning.md

 ## The Interpreter Framework

-Since this is our first real chapter, before we get to actually scanning some code, we need to sketch out the basic shape of our interpreter, jlox.
-Everything starts with a class in Java:
+Since this is our first real chapter, before we get to actually scanning some code we need to sketch out the basic shape of our interpreter, jlox.
+Everything starts with a class in Java.

 ^code lox-class